Leskovac: The "Golden Age" of Leskovac

 Following the war Leskovac continued its fast economic and social transformation.
 The townsfolk practised a cultural medley of both Oriental and European habits, whilst the social fabric was dominated by affluent, often competing industrialists families and greater social disparity within the community.
 Industrial development facilitated trade union agitation amongst an emerging urban working-class.
 In August 1920 Leskovac became one of the first municipalities to elect the Communist Party.
 Despite its victory the party was quickly suppressed by the authorities.

-Despite the rise of Leskovac as a regional manufacturing centre the town still lacked basic infrastructure during the interwar period such as a running water supply, sewerage system, paved streets (with only three asphaltedin 1938) and a permanent marketplace.
+Despite the rise of Leskovac as a regional manufacturing centre the town still lacked basic infrastructure during the interwar period such as a running water supply, sewerage system, paved streets (with only three asphalted in 1938) and a permanent marketplace.
 Leskovac experienced a significant influx of largely peasant workers leading to poor housing conditions with many affected by squalor, alcoholism, a high mortality rate and labour exploitation.
 From 1929 to 1941, Leskovac was part of the Vardar Banovina of the renamed Kingdom of Yugoslavia.

 World War II and Allied bombing

-During the capitulation of Yugoslavia in the April War Leskovac was occupied by the Germans on April 12, 1941.
-Despite several attempts at assassination and sabotage the town remained relatively dosile throughout the Nedić administration, with the exception of the Arapova Dolina massacre of 310 mostly Romani civilians.
+During the capitulation of Yugoslavia in the April War Leskovac was occupied by the Germans on 12 April 1941.
+Despite several attempts at assassination and sabotage the town remained relatively docile throughout the Nedić administration, with the exception of the Arapova Dolina massacre of 310 mostly Romani civilians.
 Pockets of Partisan insurgency remain limited to the surrounding countryside which began experiencing noteworthy military engagements during the Battle of Serbia with the July–August 1944 Toplica-Jablanica Operation.

-On September 6, 1944, Leskovac was targeted in a catastrophic Allied bombing campaign which left much of the town heavily damaged with approximately 2,500-4,000 casualties and a total of 1,840 demolished or damaged residential buildings and factories.
+On 6 September 1944, Leskovac was targeted in a catastrophic Allied bombing campaign which left much of the town heavily damaged with approximately 2,500-4,000 casualties and a total of 1,840 demolished or damaged residential buildings and factories.
 The bombing also caused significant damage to infrastructure and historical landmarks.
-Leskovac fell to the 47th Serbian Division of the National Liberation Army (Partisans) on October 11, 1944, following a German withdrawal during the Niš Operation.
+Leskovac fell to the 47th Serbian Division of the National Liberation Army (Partisans) on 11 October 1944, following a German withdrawal during the Niš Operation.
 The new Communist authorities proceeded to purge the town of political and ideological opponents, summarily executing 707 people.

 Socialist era

 The city continued to be a major textile center until the collapse of communism in Eastern Europe, but due to the economic isolation of Serbia resulting from ethnic wars, its remote location, and failure to privatize the mills, the industry collapsed resulting in depression of the economy in the area.

-On 12 April 1999, during the NATO bombing of Yugoslavia a bridge near Leskovac (Grdelička klisura) was destroyed by a NATO aircraft as a passenger train was crossing.
+On 12 April 1999, during the NATO bombing of Yugoslavia, a bridge near Leskovac was destroyed by a NATO aircraft as a passenger train was crossing.
 The act was highly condemned with the bridge being struck twice (the train itself having been bombed from the first attack).